U8NWXD/oppia-wiki/End-to-End-Tests.md

 ## Metrics

 We track passes, known flakes, and failures that aren't known to be flakes (called "failures") using a logging server.
 You can view these metrics at https://oppia-e2e-test-results-logger.herokuapp.com.
-The code for this server is in the (private) [`oppia/oppia-e2e-test-results-logger`](https://github.com/oppia/oppia-e2e-test-restuls-logger) repository.

 ## Reference